To reduce the impact of cancer on individuals and communities in Maine through collaboration and systems improvement.

-- EDUCATION ABOUT CANCER PREVENTION, DETECTION, AND TREATMENT: An increase in education related to cancer prevention, detection, and treatment needs to happen throughout the state.
-This increase in education must reach community members, patients, providers, the K-12 education system, and the business community.
-There is also a need to educate people about the current resources available both locally and regionally.
+- EDUCATION ABOUT CANCER PREVENTION, DETECTION, AND TREATMENT: An increase in education related to cancer prevention, detection, and treatment should occur throughout the state.
+Community members also agreed that there is a need to help patients access local and regional resources.

-- SURVIVORSHIP: Both youth and adult survivors need increased access to services, including palliative care throughout a diagnosis, support groups, guardianship supports, and assistance from employers when returning to work.
+- SURVIVORSHIP: Both youth and adult cancer survivors need increased access to services, including palliative care, support groups, and assistance from employers when returning to work.

-To learn more about the Cancer Network’s path forward, read our Community Plan and learn what our Task Forces are working on.
+To learn more about MICN’s path forward, read our Community Plan and learn what our Task Forces are working on.